Why Study Public Health in Philadelphia?

 What Else Does Philadelphia Have to Offer?

 Philadelphia’s universities attract a large population of students, making it a lively city with a good college town feel.
+A growing number of college students are choosing to stay in Philly to live and work after graduation.

 Philadelphia’s cost of living is lower than other East Coast cities like Boston, New York City, and Washington DC, and the city’s diverse neighborhoods ensure that you will never tire of exploring the sights, the sounds, and the food (obviously).